VivekChugh/profille/project_Networking_CM.md

    3. **Network Interface Abstraction**:
       - Developed an abstraction layer for handling multiple network interfaces (Ethernet, Wi-Fi, etc.), enabling the CM to manage network configurations independent of specific interface types.
    4. **Development**:
-      - Implemented the core functionality in **C++**, making use of Linux’s networking APIs (e.g., netlink) to set up routes, tables, and VLANs dynamically.
+      - Implemented the core functionality in **C++**, making use of AOSP/Linux’s networking APIs (e.g., netlink) to set up routes, tables, and VLANs dynamically.
       - Integrated **error handling** and **logging mechanisms** to ensure that any issues in network setup (e.g., interface down, IP conflict) were detected and reported promptly.
    5. **Security Integration**:
       - Worked with security teams to ensure that firewall rules were integrated into the CM configuration, allowing dynamic changes without compromising security.